Bachelor of Science in

 Examines the background and ministry of Paul, as well as the origin and purpose of each of the Pauline epistles in the context of the development of his ministry.
 The study will include an analysis and synthesis of major Pauline themes, including the Pauline concept of the church and its mission.

-Provides an overview of organizational leadership from a biblical, theoreticaland practical point of view.
+Provides an overview of organizational leadership from a biblical, theoretical and practical perspectives.
 Includes study of intrapersonal and interpersonal relationships within organizations, organizational structure and processes, and organizational culture.

 Emphasizes the practical outworking of the Holy Spirit in the life of the believer.
-Special consideration will be given to how the Holy Spirit equips God’s people for service, a development of a plan for lifelong spiritual growth, and appreciation for the historic spiritual disciplines.
+Special consideration will be given to how the Holy Spirit equips God’s people for service, a development of a plan for lifelong spiritual growth, and appreciation for and practice of the historic spiritual disciplines.

 Provides an in–depth study of Theology Proper, the study of God the Father.
 Included with this will be understanding the Trinity doctrine, with an emphasis on biblical, historical and theological dimensions of knowing God as the Father, Son and Holy Spirit.